Freshman Fellows at NMU

 The program began in 1995 as a pilot program with five fellows.
 Since then it has provided between 20-40 students each year with the opportunity to earn money as an assistant to a faculty member in a research project.
 Program outcomes include a high average cumulative GPA, and very high 3rd and 5th-semester retention rates.

-The Freshman Fellowship Program consists of a monetary award of up to $1,000, paid per hour.
-Most fellows work 4 to 5 hours per week throughout the year with their faculty mentor.
-Fellows have been placed with mentors in wide variety of academic fields, including biology, business, chemistry, criminal justice, economics, education, history, geography, nursing and psychology.
+The Freshman Fellowship program consists of a monetary award of up to $1,000, paid per hour.
+Most fellows work 3-4 hours per week throughout the year with their faculty mentor.
+In the past, Fellows have been placed with mentors in a wide variety of academic fields, including biology, business, chemistry, criminal justice, English, economics, education, history, geography, nursing, and psychology.

 The application opens on October 1, 2022, and closes on February 1, 2023 at 5PM eastern time.

 Calling All Alumni

 If you were once a student involved in our program, we would love to feature you in an upcoming Alumni Spotlight.
 Please email email@example.com with the year you were in the program, details of your research project, and what is happening in your life today.